Ten Little Indians (1965 film): Reception and reputation

 Referring to And Then There Were None (1945), Bosley Crowther wrote in The New York Times: "It would be foolish to say this remake comes within a country mile of that former movie version, which was directed by René Clair."
 Crowther added: "It does have sufficient of the essence of Miss Christie's strange and creepy tale ... to make it a gripping entertainment for youthful (and unfamiliar) mystery fans".

 Variety magazine commented the film "works quite a bit of suspense into the restricted action, successfully hiding identity of the tenth Indian without resorting to too many 'red herrings'".

 The reviewer for Time magazine wrote:

 "Properly done, this old-fashioned brand of carnage can hardly miss.
 The remakers of Indians fail in every impossible way.
 By shifting the scene from a godforsaken island to an alpine retreat, they are able to engineer a couple of spectacular deaths among the crags, but the mood of boxed-in menace is effectively destroyed."

 Stuart Galbraith IV, writing for DVD Talk in 2006, described this version as "no better than workmanlike but the story is so good that it overcomes the blandness of the adaptation".
 It is "devoid of visual flair, quite unlike the dreamlike sweep" of the earlier version.

+Filmink called Eaton "splendid, very sexy but also ambiguous… you buy that she could be a killer."

+AllMovie notes that "the pacing is brisk and the twists and turns engaging."
+The film critic Leslie Halliwell said that this version was "a fair copy of a classic whodunnit".